kaishock/Goodbye-World/README.md

 My motto is: _"The more you know, the faster you learn.
 The faster you learn, the more you know"_.

+I have gained first experience at uTest, where I have conducted exploratory tests and reported bugs.

-I have been gaining first experience working for Skycash Poland since march 2021.
+Shortly after, I have started working for SkyCash Poland as Junior Application Tester.
 Their main product is a mobile payment platform - application **Skycash**.

-During this period, I have been conducting functional, exploratory and API tests as well as regressions.
+In SkyCash, I have been conducting functional, exploratory and API tests as well as regressions.
 I took first steps in test automations (Selenium + Python).
 I have participated in projects in the following industries: public transport, rail transport, entertainment, finances.

 I have an ISTQB Foundation Level certificate.